dancancro/great-big-example-application/README.md

     2. To make something new as an expert would do it, it's much easier to copy and modify a thing made by experts, no matter how complex, than to synthesize the missing details removed for the sake of simplicity, out of nothing, no matter how simple.
-To do the latter requires extensive studying through a hodgepodge of inconsistent resources with inconsistent contexts.
+To do the latter requires extensive studying through a menagerie of inconsistent resources with inconsistent contexts.
 To do the former takes a few searches, a few replacements and a little bug fixing.

     3. If you want a job making commercial-grade code, you should study commercial-grade code,